 Take the traditional hot toddy to a whole new spice level with the addition of chai tea.
-Its complex flavours of cinnamon, cloves, ginger, and star anise elevates this toddy to absolute comfort in a mug.
-It is the epitome of cosiness and is simple to make with freshly brewed chai tea.
-Mixed with bourbon (or dark rum if that tickles your fancy), honey, and lemon juice and will warm you right up.
+Its complex flavors of cinnamon, cloves, ginger, and star anise elevates this toddy to absolute comfort in a mug.
+It is the epitome of coziness and is simple to make with freshly brewed chai tea.
+Mixed with bourbon (or dark rum if that tickles your fancy), honey, lemon juice and will warm you right up.
 This is one of the best holiday whiskey cocktails you can make to keep the cold at bay.

 Tea time twists: Easy Tea Cocktails for Chilled Celebrations